BRIEF-Riken Vitamin says exercise of options

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says 1,100 units of its frist series options were exercised to 110,000 shares of its common stock from May 1 to May 10
+* Says 1,100 units of its first series options were exercised to 110,000 shares of its common stock, from May 11 to May 25

 Further company coverage: (Beijing Headline News)